ncquang2408/ncquang2408/README.md

 <h1 align="center">Welcome to my Github 👋, I'm Quang</h1>
 <h3 align="center">I am studying Electronic and Telecommunications at the University of Science, Vietnam National University in Ho Chi Minh City.
-My focus is on Analog and Digital IC Design which fuels my enthusiasm for developing and exploring new technologies.</h3>
+My focus is on Digital IC Design which fuels my enthusiasm for developing and exploring new technologies.</h3>

-- 🌱 I’m currently learning **Analog and Digital IC Design**
+- 🌱 I’m currently learning **Digital IC Design**

 - 📫 How to reach me **ncquang2408@gmail.com**